In God We Trust

-The motto remains popular among the American public.
-According to a 2003 joint poll by USA Today, CNN, and Gallup, 90% of Americans support the inscription "In God We Trust" on U.S. coins; and a 2019 student poll by College Pulse showed that 53% of students supported its inclusion in currency.
+The motto remains popular among the American public, as most polls indicate.
 Some groups and people in the United States, however, have objected to its use, contending that its religious reference violates the Establishment Clause of the First Amendment.
 These groups believe the phrase should be removed from currency and public property, which has resulted in numerous lawsuits.
-This argument has not overcome the interpretational doctrine of accommodationism, which allows the government to endorse religious establishments as long as they are all treated equally, and that of "ceremonial deism", which states that a repetitious invocation of a religious entity in ceremonial matters strips the phrase of its original religious connotation.
-The New Hampshire Supreme Court, as well as the Second, Fourth, Sixth, Eighth, Ninth, and Tenth Circuits, have all upheld the constitutionality of the motto in various settings.
+This argument has not overcome the interpretational doctrine of accommodationism and the notion of "ceremonial deism".
+The former allows the government to endorse religious establishments as long as they are all treated equally, while the latter states that a repetitious invocation of a religious entity in ceremonial matters strips the phrase of its original religious connotation.
+The New Hampshire Supreme Court, as well as the Second, Fourth, Fifth, Sixth, Eighth, Ninth, and Tenth Circuits, have all upheld the constitutionality of the motto in various settings.
 The Supreme Court has discussed the motto in footnotes but has never directly ruled on its compliance with the U.S. constitution.